-Our kind write for other reasons.
-We explore truth, beauty, and wit.
-Hopefully our scribbles in this place will honor elders who first discovered words here, thousands of years ago, and wove them into winter longhouse stories.
+Our kind write for other reasons — truth, beauty, and wit.
+We aspire to honor elders who first spoke here, long ago, weaving words into longhouse stories.

-So come.
-Sit.
-Enjoy the glow of our driftwood fires and the spicy blooms of self-seeded nasturtiums.
-When the sideways rain abates we’ll go commune with the ghosts of the old forest.
-Later we’ll look deep into the local tide pools.
-Beatific things live off the beaten track, here at the fraying ends of empire.
+So sit.
+Enjoy the glow of our driftwood fire.
+Taste these spicy blooms of self-seeded nasturtiums.
+At first light we’ll look deep into local tide pools, later commune with ghosts of the old forest.
+Beatific things live off the beaten track, beyond the fraying ends of conquest.

-You look very cool in kelp, by the way.
-Care for a swig of clam juice?
+You look cool in kelp, by the way.
+We’d be grateful for your comments.